 In an effort to keep the College community informed and able to effectively respond, the College employs several notification systems to quickly communicate urgent information to the College community.
-These methods of communication allows the Department of Public Safety or the Incident Command Team (ICT) to send out time-sensitive information such as timely warning notices, emergency notifications regarding significant occurring or imminent impacts to the College or campus and campus evacuations or closures of the College community.
+These methods of communication allows the LCC Police Department or the Incident Command Team (ICT) to send out time-sensitive information such as timely warning notices, emergency notifications regarding significant occurring or imminent impacts to the College or campus and campus evacuations or closures of the College community.

 Notification methods that are used include, but may not be limited to, the following:

 Public Address Systems

 - Downtown and West campuses - The College utilizes Siemens’ fire system, which includes a public address (PA) feature.
 The public address system is accessible to the LCC Police Department.
 The LCC PD dispatcher is able to send an “all-campus” PA announcement to the West and Downtown campuses separately or simultaneously.
 It is also possible to use the PA system to separately address individual buildings in the Downtown Campus.
 The PA system also automatically announces a prerecorded evacuation message whenever the fire alarm is activated.
 The evacuation message can be overridden by the DPS dispatch with a live PA announcement when needed.

 - The Downtown Campus has an outdoor bell tower with PA announcement capabilities.

 - Aviation Maintenance Technology Center in Mason - The Deputy Incident Commander or designee is charged with using the PA system of the building to broadcast notification to the Aviation Maintenance Technology Center.

 - LCC East and Livingston County Center – LCC East and the Livingston County Center use SA Announce to provide PA announcements from and to the Cisco VoIP telephone system.

 LCC Emergency Alert System (LCC-EAS), driven by RAVE Alert